 Arts and Cultural:

 The South Bannock County Historical Museum is located in downtown Lava Hot Springs.
 The museum is rich with history of Lava Hot Springs and the region.
 Poha, Land of Healing Waters exhibit and traveling exhibits are features of the museum.
-Admission is free, donations accepted.
+Donations accepted.
 Phone: 208-776-5254.

 It is a scenic and short drive from Lava Hot Springs to Jackson Hole, Teton National Park and Yellowstone National Park, some of the most spectacular sites in the United States.